 Fortunately, it’s quite easy to build a composite dashboard with metrics from two databases.
 As you add a new widget to a dashboard, you can select a metric from a different database cluster or database instance.

-If you want to try this now, you’ll need to create a second Amazon DocumentDB database.
-You can follow the steps in Step 3 of the Getting Started Guide to create a single-node database.
-After you create the second database, note the database cluster ID.
+If you want to try this now, create a second Amazon DocumentDB database by following the instructions in the Introduction module to create a single-node database.
+After you create the second database, note the cluster identifier.

 DocDBnamespace and the